'Thumbs Up for Mother Universe'

 That drive manifests in drawing, painting, sculpture, photography, performance, music, and filmmaking.
 His art has been featured in exhibitions and publications throughout the world, and is in the collections of major museums, including The Metropolitan Museum of Art, The Philadelphia Museum of Art, The Smithsonian American Art Museum, The Tate Modern & Camden Art Centre alongside many others.

 Free spirited, soulful music with a stream of consciousness energy that orbits similar visionaries such as Sun Ra, Joni Mitchell & Gil Scott-Heron.
 Lonnie has released seven critically acclaimed albums including Just Before Music (2012), MITH (included as one of the best albums of the decade by The New Yorker) & the latest Tonky, earlier this year.
-He has toured extensively throughout the United States and the Americas, Europe, Australia, and New Zealand, sharing stages with Bon Iver, Shahzad Ismaily, Bill Callahan, Tinariwen, Daniel Lanois, Laraaji and others.
+He has toured extensively throughout the United States and the Americas, Europe, Australia, and New Zealand, sharing stages with Bill Callahan, Tinariwen, Daniel Lanois, Laraaji and others.

 Lonnie continues to make art, music, and as he puts it, “thoughtsmith,” from his home and studio in Atlanta, Georgia and around the world.